Knowledge Hub

 It contains no business logic of its own — everything lives in the primitives.

-openframe bootstrap --deployment-mode=oss-tenant --non-interactive keeps
+openframe bootstrap --non-interactive reuses the existing openframe-helm-values.yaml

 ArgoCD is not importable as a Go library (its go.mod uses a local